AI and MLFeatured

 AI is the way of the future.
 There will be a growing reliance on human oversight and development of AI systems, with the added responsibility of ensuring their ethical and prudent application.

-The key lies in developing AI responsibly and ensure that it remains transparent, fair, and aligned with human values.
+The key lies in developing AI responsibly and ensuring that it remains transparent, fair, and aligned with human values.

 Hopefully, this look into the field of AI will illuminate its inner workings and immense possibilities.
 It is an exciting moment to be alive as artificial intelligence (AI) develops, with many opportunities for a future in which intelligent machines coexist with humans.